Understanding Disability Through Mass Media

 Note: All papers should use the American Psychological Association (APA) style.
 For examples of types of APA references, visit http://www.apastyle.org/learn/index.aspx?tab=2

 2. Reading Responses: (20%) You are welcome to expand on something you said in a Blackboard discussion in your Reading Response papers.
-Reading responses allow you to engage with the assigned material, develop critical reading and writing skills, and prepare for discussions.
+Reading responses allow you to engage with the assigned material and develop critical reading and writing skills.
 You will be asked to complete three responses (2½- 3 pages -750-1,000 words – double-spaced, 12 pt. font).
 Responses should address a key issue or theme developed in the readings from that section.
 I will distribute prompts, but you are encouraged to create your own topic.
 Exceptional responses will develop an interesting argument, put multiple readings in discussion with each other, and effectively integrate at least three quotes cited from at least three course materials; include a reference list of all sources, both readings and screenings used.
 Due dates are listed in the syllabus.

 Rubric for reading responses: